MetaSys-LISBP/IsoQ/README.md

-# IsoQ - Simultaneous measurement of absolute metabolite concentration and isotope incorporation by mass spectrometry
+# IsoQ - Simultaneous measurement of metabolite concentration and isotope incorporation by MS

 ## What is IsoQ?
 **IsoQ is a scientific software dedicated to the automated processing of metabolomics and isotopic MS measurements**.